 In other words, Paul says, “Yes, it would be best for everyone to abstain, but seriously, let’s be realistic.
-With all the sex out there [think of Corinth as the Las Vegas of the first century], people should just get married—it’s way more realistic than telling them to keep their hands off each other.”
+With all the sex out there, people should just get married—it’s way more realistic than telling them to keep their hands off each other.”
 Likewise, Paul’s advocacy of marriage in this passage amounts to a rather striking concession: “But if they can’t control themselves, let them marry; for it is better to marry than to burn.”

 If Evangelicals are going to be serious in their advocacy of abstinence-until-marriage, they need to start taking passages like these seriously. [digression]But in order to do this, most Evangelicals are first going to have to readjust their attitude towards sex and physical desire in general to the more neutral and realistic view witnessed in the Bible.
-I am amazed at how so many evangelicals take a decidedly negative view of anything physical/bodily/sensual.
-Far too many Evangelicals want to pretend marriage isn’t about sex to begin with.
-It’s shocking, really, because it’s such a distortion of the biblical text (then again, it is quite in line with hyper-Augustinianism and traces back through the Puritan roots of most American Evangelicalism, so it shouldn’t be so surprising). [/digression] The only realistic solution is to take the same path Paul did—push for earlier marriage.
+I am amazed at how so many evangelicals take a decidedly negative view of anything sensual or sexual.
+Far too many Evangelicals want to pretend marriage isn’t about sex in the first place.
+It’s shocking, really, because it’s such a distortion of the biblical text Evangelicals ostensibly value so highly.
+Then again, it is quite in line with hyper-Augustinianism and traces back through the Puritan roots of most American Evangelicalism, so it shouldn’t be so surprising. [/digression] The only realistic solution is to take the same path Paul did—push for earlier marriage.

-Otherwise, the continued embarrassment of Evangelical teens turning up pregnant (as this New Yorker article addresses) will continue to increase.
-Face it—one cannot choose to oppose cultural norms on one hand (advocating abstinence) while simultaneously upholding the very direction of that cultural current on the other (late marriage).
-Frankly, the “blue state” sexual ethic addressed in the New Yorker discussion, while unsustainable in my opinion (the idea that people can engage in unmarried sex “safely” thanks to contraception and abortion is ridiculous and ends up being harmful to the women of the society holding that view in the long run—the men are impacted too, but less tangibly), is at least consistent and realistic inasmuch as it recognizes the power of basic human drives.
-(Drives, I would add, that any Evangelical must admit were placed in each person by God, who declared these drives good at creation.)
-At least those following the non-abstinence route are actually living by their beliefs instead of lying to themselves.
+Otherwise, the continued embarrassment of Evangelical teens turning up pregnant (as discussed in this New Yorker article) will continue to increase.
+Face it, one cannot choose to oppose cultural norms on one hand (advocating abstinence) while simultaneously upholding the very direction of that cultural current on the other (late marriage).
+Frankly, although I think the “blue state” sexual ethic addressed in the New Yorker discussion is unsustainable and ends up being harmful to those holding that view in the long run—particularly harmful to women), the blue state ethic is at least consistent and realistic inasmuch as it recognizes the power of basic human drives—drives that any Evangelical must admit were placed in each person by God, who declared these drives good at creation.
+At least those following the non-abstinence route are actually living in accord with their beliefs instead of lying to themselves.

 In order to understand the problem more fully, it is necessary to understand from the start that a certain inconsistency has worked itself into the popular Evangelical view of marriage.
 The mere observation of the abstinence/late marriage paradox is actually helpful in revealing this inconsistency.